Pappachen Pradeep: Dodsal Football Club

 The Indian international did not have a 2011–12 I-League season to remember as he was on the fringes of the first team at Mohun Bagan.

-NP Pradeep signed for Dodsal F.C. in 2012, along with the likes of Surkumar Singh & Mohammed Rafi.
-It is also said that head coach Bimal Ghosh and his liking for the city of Mumbai were the two main reasons for him choosing to sign up with the 2nd-tier I-League side.
+NP Pradeep signed for Dodsal F.C. in 2012, along with the likes of Surkumar Singh and Mohammed Rafi.
+It is also said that head coach Bimal Ghosh and his liking for the city of Mumbai were the two main reasons for him choosing to sign up with the second-tier I-League side.

 On 6 April 2013, he scored a 2nd-minute goal at Bangalore against Rangdajied United F.C., though the Tigers lost the match 1–3.

 Mumbai FC

-On 24 November 2013 it was announced that Pradeep has signed for Mumbai on loan from IMG RELIANCE with three other players Khelemba Singh, Mohammed Rafi and Peter Costa.
+On 24 November 2013 it was announced that Pradeep has signed for Mumbai on loan from IMG Reliance with three other players Khelemba Singh, Mohammed Rafi and Peter Costa.

-He made his debut on 2 December 2013 against East Bengal F.C. at the Balewadi Sports Complex in which he scored a goal in 65th minute and played till the 76th minutes before being replaced by Sandjar Ahmadi as Mumbai won the match 3–2.
+He made his debut on 2 December 2013 against East Bengal F.C. at the Balewadi Sports Complex in which he scored a goal in 65th minute and played till the 76th minute before being replaced by Sandjar Ahmadi as Mumbai won the match 3–2.

 International career

-Pradeep is a regular on the India national t/eam.
-He plays as an attacking midfielder and has often scored scorching long rangers.
+Pradeep played in multiple roles throughout his career.
+He is all time top goalscoring midfielder for India who as an attacking midfielder and has often scored scorching long rangers.
 He has played for India in the AFC Asia Cup 2007 qualifiers and scored a goal against Yemen.
 Pradeep has also represented India in the Vancouver Whitecaps Invitational in 2006 scoring a goal there as well.
 He played extremely well in India's exposure trip to Portugal in 2007 where they played Portuguese club sides.

-His most memorable performance was perhaps in the Nehru Cup 2007 where he scored 2 stunning goals, including the goal in the finals versus Syria which won India the cup.
+His most memorable performance was perhaps in the Nehru Cup 2007 where he scored two stunning goals, including the goal in the finals versus Syria which won India the cup.
 Incidentally he opened and also closed the scoring in the Nehru Cup 2007.

-Pradeep is remarked by critics as a player whose talents and skills can potentially surpass former Indian captain I. M. Vijayan.

 Since then Pradeep has been a regular in the first eleven of the senior national team, helping them to win two more trophies.
 In the Asian Cup 2011 Pradeep played a vital defensive role for India.
 Despite his efforts India crashed out of the Asian Cup after three defeats in the group stage.